patrykrostkowski/Garmin-Data-ETL-Project/README.md

 ## Transformation
 In order to transform the data and use it in our study, the following were performed:
 - create linked servers to connect SQLite databases
-- SQL procedure that creates staging views dynamically according to given schema and table name (that match SQLite table names) from config table.
+- [SQL procedure](https://github.com/patrykrostkowski/Garmin-Data-ETL-Project/blob/dev/db_etl_objects/dbo.p_CreateSrcViews.StoredProcedure.sql) that creates staging views dynamically according to given schema and table name (that match SQLite table names) from config table.
 Thanks to that, data will be stored in one database.
-- SQL procedure that creates and populates staging tables, with indexing to speed up the process
+- [SQL procedure](https://github.com/patrykrostkowski/Garmin-Data-ETL-Project/blob/dev/db_etl_objects/dbo.p_MergeSrcTables.StoredProcedure.sql) that creates and populates staging tables, with indexing to speed up the process
-- SQL procedure that creates and populates summary tables, with indexing
+- [SQL procedure](https://github.com/patrykrostkowski/Garmin-Data-ETL-Project/blob/dev/db_etl_objects/dbo.p_MasterDataLoad.StoredProcedure.sql) that trigger whole process (with historical/incremental parameter), from populating staging and summary tables, with indexing
-- Create incremental data load process
 - some SQL views with combination of specified data for visuals purpose

 <p align="center">